The Rise and Fall of Motte-and-Bailey Castles

 To build a large tower that could properly accommodate the lord and his servants, castles needed a large motte.
 However, a large motte was extremely difficult to build as it took disproportionately more effort to pile up the earth than in the case of smaller hills.
 As an example, a large motte is estimated to have required up to 24,000 man-days of work while smaller ones required perhaps as little as 1,000.

 The cost of this design was not easily scalable and the reality of the times forced local nobles to forego the simple motte and bailey design and turn to more complex design principles to build the large castles that their status and people needed for economics, politics, and defense.
-To avoid the perils of fire, improve durability and increase the castle defense capability, the obvious solution was to replace (wherever possible) timber with stone.
+To avoid the perils of fire, improve durability and increase the castle's defense capability, the obvious solution was to replace (wherever possible) timber with stone.

 What happened to the motte and bailey castles?

-The Motte-and-bailey design became less popular in the mid-medieval period, and from the end of the 12th century, a new scientific approach in castle design had emerged.
+The Motte-and-bailey design became less popular in the mid-medieval period, and from the end of the 12th century, a new scientific approach to castle design had emerged.
 And with this new approach, the great era of stone castles had begun.

 Some motte-and-bailey castles were abandoned or allowed to lapse into disrepair; those with wooden keeps rotted away, leaving a handful of odd shaped hills scattered across the landscape as the only indication they ever existed.